Madhuramakrishna/TechDocuments/XCode/Readme.md

-# This is xCode documentation is to understand TechStacks
+# This documentation lists TechStacks used often in building highly scalable applications

 ## Jaeger